RFD 110

 2. Is there more testing we should do right now before proceeding with CockroachDB?

-See the next section on Goals for more specific criteria around these questions.
+See the next section on [_goals] for more specific criteria around these questions.

-If you only want to see the top-level conclusions, read through the Goals and "Executive" summary of results sections.
+If you only want to see the top-level conclusions, read through the [_goals] and [_executive_summary_of_results] sections.

 If you want to weigh in on the questions above, you’ll probably want to read this whole document.
 This will include why we focused on CockroachDB and some basic concepts for evaluating CockroachDB and our test results, plus the summary of tests, caveats, and areas of technical risk.
 You probably don’t need to look at the detailed test results (but again, please do if you’re interested).